 Exterior Surface Coating

 A 15,000 scfm CPI TRITON-15.95 Regenerative Thermal Oxidizer (RTO) was installed to destroy the incoming VOCs from two (2) recirculating exterior paint spray booths at a destruction rate efficiency (DRE) of 98% and at a thermal rate efficiency (TRE) of 95%.
 The exterior paint system included construction of a VOC collection system which routed the process gas stream to the RTO mounted outside the building.

-A 35,000 scfm TRITON-35.97 Regenerative Thermal Oxidizer (RTO) was installed to destroy the VOC's from the interior paint booth system at a destruction rate of efficiency (DRE) of 98% and at a thermal rate efficiency (TRE) of 97%.
-The interior painting system utilizes the railcar itself as the enclosed paint spray booth.
-To control the VOC emissions generated from the interior paint system, the railcars must operate as a Permanent Total Enclosure (PTE) and meet the requirements set forth in EPA Method 204.
+A 35,000 scfm TRITON-35.97 Regenerative Thermal Oxidizer (RTO) was installed to destroy the VOC's from the interior lining process at a destruction rate of efficiency (DRE) of 98% and at a thermal rate efficiency (TRE) of 97%.
+The interior lining coating system utilizes the railcar itself as the enclosure.
+To control the VOC emissions generated from the interior lining system, the railcars must operate as a Permanent Total Enclosure (PTE) and meet the requirements set forth in EPA Method 204.
 A properly designed PTE provides 100 percent capture of the VOC emissions so that they may be collected and directed to the control device.

 Upon completion of the concrete foundations supplied by the customer, CPI provided installation services for the RTOs including rigging, electrical and ductwork design and installation along with a special control and monitoring package.
 CPI acted as a liaison with the customer and local contractors to provide both on-site and in-office support to ensure compliance with the provided bid specifications.